jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 ### Store

-In `product.js` of your store directory, create a thunk, `addProduct`, that adds a product to your database using the **POST** method on your `/products` backend route. `addProduct` should take a product as an argument and send the product to the backend using the POST method and the `/product` backend route.
+In `product.js` of your store directory, create a thunk, `addProduct`, that adds a product to your database using the `POST` method on your `/api/products` backend route. `addProduct` should take a product as an argument and send the product to the backend using the POST method and the `/api/products` backend route.
 When the product returns you should dispatch the product to an action creator called `addOneProduct` Add that product to the payload in the returned object of `addOneProduct`.
 Use the `ADD_ONE_PRODUCT` case in your reducer to update the state by adding a product to your already flattened state object.